Our Environmental Footprint

 It’s a bit like food miles – it’s not just the impact of the product itself, it’s the process it goes through as it’s delivered.

-Our aim is to become a zero carbon organisation by 2025, and our tenth Environmental Footprint report gives us a clear picture of the progress we’ve made and what else we need to do to achieve our goal.
+Four years ago we committed to becoming a zero-carbon organisation by 2025, and our thirteenth Environmental Footprint report gives us a clear picture of the progress we’ve made and what else we need to do to achieve our goal.

 If you have any questions regarding the report or our Environmental Management System in general then please contact our Sustainability Lead – Gary Thomas (firstname.lastname@example.org)